-Open with Melodies lists only the songs that have melodies (.mg?).
+Open Song with Melodies (Alt+F3) lists only the songs that have melodies (\.mg?).

-Open Favorite Songs opens the dialog that shows the last 150 songs played.
+Open Favorite Songs (Shift+F3 or S S 2 Enter) opens the dialog that shows the last 150 songs played.

-Favorite Folders opens a list of recently used folders for quick access.
+Favorite Folders (Alt+Shift+F or S S 6 Enter) opens a list of recently used folders for quick access.

-Open Karaoke (KAR) File allows you to open a Karaoke file, displaying the lyrics and chord symbols for the song.
+Open Karaoke (KAR) File (S S 1 3 Enter) allows you to open a Karaoke file, displaying the lyrics and chord symbols for the song.

-Open SongPicker opens the SongPicker, which shows information for up to 60,000 songs.
+Open SongPicker (Ctrl+F3 or S S Enter or S S 1 Enter) opens the SongPicker, which shows information for up to 60,000 songs.
 It has many filter features for finding songs.
 You can also search songs that have similar chord progressions or melody fragments.